MirzaMuhammadBaig/Truffle-Web3/README.md

 Before deploying smart contract first you will have to need .env file and that file you will write secret keys like mnemoics, private keys and api-key of your ethereun node.
 And then you use following steps.

-Before deploying .env file should be in your main folder and after that, .env should be that in those folder where sendTx and getTx are placed!!!!!!!
+!!!!!
+Before deploying, .env file should be in your main folder and after that, .env should be that in those folder where sendTx and getTx are placed !!!!!!!
+Or then:
+You will make both .env files.
+One in main folder and second in script folder.
+Both .env files should be same.

 Deploying Contract: